gapolinario/watchlist-record/README.md

 - Daily updates still don't work
 - watchlist-sh file is old and does not work
-- Use config file instead of folder and user
-- Start command should ask for folder and username, this simplifies the makefile

 Here is my watchlist as a graph: